safinaa351/Lokatani-Timbangan-IoT-Backend/README.md

 # Flask Backend for Weight and Image Storage

-This project is a simple Flask backend application designed to store weight data in firestore and image in cloud storage.
-The API is structured to facilitate easy interaction with the Cloud Build and is intended to be deployed on Google Cloud Run.
+This project is a simple Flask backend application designed to store weight data and images in Firebase.
+The API is structured to facilitate easy interaction with the Firebase services and is intended to be deployed on Google Cloud Run.

 ## Project Structure